tomoleary/tomoleary.github.io/_pages/research.md

   <figcaption> (Left) Illustrations of the 1D, 2D, and 3D elements supported by the ESEAS software.
 (Right) Illustration of the novel shape function construction for pyramid elements. </figcaption>
 </figure>

-The ESEAS software library supports a complete set of features for evaluating the so-called ''shape functions'' which comprise the bases used in a finite element discretization.
+The ESEAS (exact sequence elements of all shapes) software library supports a complete set of features for evaluating the so-called ''shape functions'' which comprise the bases used in a finite element discretization.
 The library is extremely innovative for its support for all standard elements in one, two, and three spatial dimensions for arbitrary polynomial order (see figure above; left).
 It relies on a minimal set of hierarchical routines to construct all elements.
 This hierarchical construction was a great breakthrough which also lead to the first explicit construction of arbitrary order pyramid elements (see figure above; right).